 What Types of Media Are There?

-Most businesses are only aware of a few types of media that they market and advertise in.
+Icontexto Media know that businesses are only aware of a few types of media that they market with and advertise in.
 Generally, that would be paid media, and the increasingly important social media.
 Marketing experts know that there are actual 4 kinds of media to work in.
 Having a good understanding of all 4 types is critical to getting the best exposure for your company or brand.

 The most commonly known media is Paid Media.
 Paid Media is general advertising that is used the most.
 It comprises:

 + print media such as magazines and newspapers

 + outdoor advertising such as bus stops or giant billboards

 If you’ve paid for it, it falls under this category.
 As the word implies “paid” advertising usually costs the most.
 You’re not only paying for the space – be it in the paper, on that billboard, or over the airwaves, but you are also paying for the creative expert to design you the best advertising to fit the genre you’ve chosen to advertise in.
 Paid media is a very effective way to get your message out to large groups of people quickly and effectively.
 However, it can be very hard to measure, even using a “call to action”.
 (A call to action, or CTA, is something that the customer has to do – like cut out a coupon or “mention this ad”)